Tips for Deploying Enterprise NAS Storage

 Screenshot of Volume Creation Wizard

+Figure 2.
 The next major step in the setup process is to create one or more volumes on the storage pool.

 Configuring Block Storage

 So, what about configuring the NAS to act as block storage?
 Again, it comes down to your vendor and how you plan to use the storage.
-Even so, I will show you how I configured block storage on one of my NAS appliances.

-To make this happen, the first thing that I had to do was assign static IP addresses to the 10 Gbe adapters within both the server and the NAS.
+I will show you how I configured block storage on one of my NAS appliances.
+In my environment, I connect directly from a server to a NAS over a dedicated 10 Gbe connection.
+I enabled communications between the server and the NAS by using iSCSI.
+I had to assign static IP addresses to the 10 Gbe adapters within the server and the NAS.
 The addresses needed to exist within a common subnet.
 As this link is exclusively for communication between the server and the storage device, DNS configuration wasn’t necessary.

-With the IP addresses configured, the next step was to start the iSCSI service on the NAS and then create an iSCSI target, as shown in Figure 3.
+With the IP addresses configured, the next step was to start the iSCSI service on the NAS and create an iSCSI target, as shown in Figure 3.

 Screenshot of iSCSI Target Creation Wizard

+Figure 3.
 I have created an iSCSI target on the NAS.

 Screenshot of Block-Based LUN Creation Wizard

+Figure 4.
 A block-based LUN can be created directly on the storage pool.

 It’s worth noting that when you create a LUN, it typically is not automatically mapped to an iSCSI target.
 Therefore, you will usually need to specifically tell the NAS to map the LUN to the target, as shown in Figure 5.